 The Brainard Children’s Ministry is dedicated to helping families grow together in Christ!

-At each Brainard Avenue Baptist Church Sunday service, families are invited to begin by participating in worship and prayer together with our larger church family.
-Then, volunteer leaders guide children ages three* through second grade to the Children’s Ministry Area.
-During the second part of the service, children hear Gospel-centered teaching, take part in activities geared especially for their age group, and eat a snack.
+We do, however, provide Children’s Ministry during the Sunday School hour at 9:30 each Sunday, in which we prioritize sharing the Gospel directly with kids in a safe environment.
+Volunteer leaders guide children ages three* through second grade to the Children’s Ministry Area.
+Children hear Gospel-centered teaching, take part in activities geared especially for their age group, and eat a snack.

 *We generally ask that children be fully toilet-trained in order to attend.
 If you have younger children and would like to discuss ways for them to be involved in Children's Ministry, contact us!